SAN ANTONIO HILL COUNTRY

-Boerne is the county seat of Kendall County, located 30 miles northwest of downtown San Antonio on Cibolo Creek at the eastern edge of the Texas Hill Country.
-It is one of the fastest-growing cities in Texas, having more than doubled its population since 2010 — from roughly 10,471 in the 2010 census to over 21,600 by 2024.
-Along with Fair Oaks Ranch and Bulverde, Boerne is the center of Hill Country residential growth for San Antonio relocators.
+Boerne sits 30 miles northwest of downtown San Antonio, right on Cibolo Creek at the edge of the Texas Hill Country.
+It's the county seat of Kendall County and is one of the fastest-growing cities in Texas.
+Since 2010, its population has more than doubled, jumping from about 10,471 in 2010 to over 21,600 by 2024.
+Along with Fair Oaks Ranch and Bulverde, Boerne is a key spot for San Antonio relocators looking for residential growth in the Hill Country.

-In the 1840s, Germany was experiencing overpopulation, crop failures, poverty, and political unrest.
-Young intellectuals, writers, and abolitionists — calling themselves "Forty-Eighters" after the Revolutions of 1848 — sought refuge in Texas.
-Under the Adelsverein (Society for the Protection of German Immigrants in Texas), thousands came to Hill Country settlements including New Braunfels, Fredericksburg, and a series of experimental intellectual communities called Latin Settlements because the residents conversed in Latin.
+In the 1840s, Germany faced serious issues like overpopulation, crop failures, poverty, and political turmoil.
+Young thinkers, writers, and abolitionists, known as the "Forty-Eighters" after the Revolutions of 1848, looked to Texas for a fresh start.
+They came under the Adelsverein (Society for the Protection of German Immigrants in Texas), leading thousands to settle in the Hill Country, particularly in New Braunfels and Fredericksburg.
+Some even formed unique communities called Latin Settlements, where residents spoke Latin.

-One such settlement was Bettina, on the Llano River, named after Bettina von Arnim (a female radical thinker).
-When Bettina failed in 1849, five intellectuals organized a group on a communistic farm named Tusculum — after Cicero's villa in ancient Rome — on the north side of Cibolo Creek, about a mile west of modern Boerne.
-Like Bettina, Tusculum broke up within about a year, but some of the men stayed on as early settlers.
+One settlement was Bettina, located on the Llano River, named after Bettina von Arnim, a female radical thinker.
+When Bettina fell apart in 1849, five intellectuals started a communistic farm called Tusculum — named after Cicero's villa in ancient Rome — on the north side of Cibolo Creek, roughly a mile west of what is now Boerne.
+Like Bettina, Tusculum also fell apart within about a year, but some of the men remained as early settlers.

-In 1852, Gustav Theissen and John James (who had also helped settle Sisterdale) platted a townsite nearby.
-They renamed it in honor of Karl Ludwig Börne (1786–1837) — a German-Jewish political writer, satirist, and the first writer to exclusively criticize the political order of Germany.
-His radical writings inspired many young German liberals to emigrate.
-The town founders dropped the umlaut and used the Anglicized spelling "Boerne."
-Börne himself never set foot in America; he died 15 years before the town was named for him.
+In 1852, Gustav Theissen and John James, who also helped settle Sisterdale, laid out a town nearby.
+They named it after Karl Ludwig Börne (1786–1837), a German-Jewish political writer and satirist.
+Börne was the first to openly criticize Germany’s political system.
+His bold writings motivated many young German liberals to move to America.
+The founders dropped the umlaut and went with the Anglicized spelling "Boerne."
+Interestingly, Börne never set foot in America; he passed away 15 years before the town was named in his honor.

 This Free Thinker heritage shaped Boerne's early character in surprising ways.
-The initial community banned any churches from being erected — an ideological commitment to secular civic life.
-During the Civil War, Boerne voted against secession and was a mostly pro-Union town.
-Many Kendall County communities joined the Union League, a secret pro-Lincoln organization that led to violent repression by Confederate authorities.
-In August 1862, Confederate irregulars under James Duff's Partisan Rangers pursued 61 German and Tejano conscientious objectors attempting to flee to Mexico; 34 were killed at the Nueces River (the Nueces massacre).
-The Treue der Union Monument in nearby Comfort commemorates them — it is one of only six sites in the United States permitted to fly the U.S. flag at half-mast in perpetuity.
+The initial community banned any churches from being erected, reflecting their commitment to a secular civic life.
+During the Civil War, Boerne voted against secession and leaned mostly pro-Union.
+Many communities in Kendall County joined the Union League, a secret pro-Lincoln group that faced violent backlash from Confederate authorities.
+In August 1862, Confederate irregulars under James Duff's Partisan Rangers pursued 61 German and Tejano conscientious objectors trying to escape to Mexico; 34 were killed at the Nueces River (the Nueces massacre).
+The Treue der Union Monument in nearby Comfort honors them — it is one of only six sites in the United States allowed to fly the U.S. flag at half-mast in perpetuity.

-A post office was established in 1856, the first wooden cabins went up in 1858, and the Ye Kendall Inn (originally a private home, still operating as a landmark hotel) was built in 1859.
-Kendall County was formed in 1862 from parts of Kerr and Blanco Counties, with Boerne as the county seat — by a margin of just 67 votes.
+A post office opened in 1856, followed by the first wooden cabins in 1858.
+The Ye Kendall Inn, which started as a private home and still stands as a landmark hotel, was built in 1859.
+Kendall County was established in 1862 from sections of Kerr and Blanco Counties, with Boerne becoming the county seat—by only 67 votes.

-The 1870 Kendall County Courthouse, built of locally quarried limestone and designed by Philip Zoeller and J. F. Stendebach, is the second-oldest courthouse in Texas still in use today.
-It stands directly across the street from the 1998 courthouse that replaced it as the primary county facility.
+The 1870 Kendall County Courthouse is made from local limestone and was designed by Philip Zoeller and J. F. Stendebach.
+It is the second-oldest courthouse in Texas still in use today.
+You'll find it right across the street from the newer courthouse built in 1998, which took over as the main county facility.

-The San Antonio and Aransas Pass Railway arrived in March 1887, bringing economic growth and linking Boerne to the broader Hill Country and to San Antonio commerce.
+The San Antonio and Aransas Pass Railway arrived in March 1887.
+This was a game changer for Boerne, boosting the economy and connecting it to the Hill Country and San Antonio's bustling trade.

-Boerne sits in the southern part of Kendall County in the Texas Hill Country, at the intersection of I-10 and US-87.
-Cibolo Creek — a 96-mile tributary of the San Antonio River — flows directly through the middle of town.
-Boerne City Lake, formed by the John D. Reed Dam and opened in 1978, covers about 100 acres and serves as both flood control and water supply.
-Motorboats are not permitted on the lake, and as of 2024, alcohol is prohibited as well.
+Boerne is located in the southern part of Kendall County, right in the Texas Hill Country.
+It sits at the crossroads of I-10 and US-87.
+Cibolo Creek, a 96-mile tributary of the San Antonio River, flows right through the town.
+Boerne City Lake was created by the John D. Reed Dam, which opened in 1978.
+The lake spans about 100 acres and helps with flood control and water supply.
+No motorboats are allowed on the lake, and starting in 2024, alcohol will be banned too.

 Two of Texas's seven show caves are located near Boerne:

-- Cave Without a Name — 10 miles northeast of town, an actively growing limestone-solution cave
+- Cave Without a Name — Located 10 miles northeast of San Antonio, this limestone-solution cave is still actively growing.

-- Cascade Caverns — 3 miles southeast, opened to the public in 1932 but privately toured since the 1870s
+- Cascade Caverns — Just 3 miles southeast of town, it opened to the public in 1932 but has been privately toured since the 1870s.

-The combination of karst limestone topography, springs, and Cibolo Creek recharge is part of the Edwards-Trinity aquifer system — which means stinging insects that favor limestone crevices and spring-fed moisture (paper wasps, mud daubers, red wasps, feral honey bees in rock cavities) have abundant habitat.
+The karst limestone landscape, along with springs and Cibolo Creek recharge, is part of the Edwards-Trinity aquifer system.
+According to University of Minnesota Extension, this environment creates ideal conditions for stinging insects that like limestone nooks and the moisture from springs.
+You’ll find plenty of paper wasps, mud daubers, red wasps, and feral honey bees nesting in rock cavities around here.

-Historic downtown / Main Street / Hauptstrasse — "Hauptstrasse" is German for "main street."
-The historic limestone commercial buildings lining Main Street have eave cavities, deep soffits, and attic voids that paper wasps and red wasps colonize yearly.
-The Ye Kendall Inn, the 1870 Kendall County Courthouse, and dozens of other historic structures along the street require careful, non-damaging treatment approaches.
+Historic downtown / Main Street / Hauptstrasse — "Hauptstrasse" means "main street" in German.
+The historic limestone buildings here have eave cavities, deep soffits, and attic spaces that paper wasps and red wasps love to colonize every year.
+According to Texas A&M AgriLife Extension, we've treated places like the Ye Kendall Inn and the 1870 Kendall County Courthouse, along with many other historic structures on this street, using careful methods that won't cause damage.

-Tapatio Springs / Esperanza / Menger Springs / Herff Ranch / Regent Park — Master-planned communities with modern custom homes.
-Carpenter bees on cedar fascia, paper wasps on high eaves, and occasional wall-void feral honey bee colonies are the routine service mix.
-Tapatio Springs in particular has a substantial golf course component driving perimeter wasp work.
+Tapatio Springs / Esperanza / Menger Springs / Herff Ranch / Regent Park — These master-planned communities feature modern custom homes.
+I often see carpenter bees on cedar fascia, paper wasps nesting on high eaves, and now and then, feral honey bee colonies tucked away in wall voids.
+Tapatio Springs, in particular, has a good amount of golf course area, which leads to a fair bit of wasp control around the perimeter.

-Anaqua Springs Ranch — Luxury acreage community, routine feral honey bee swarm removal from barns, outbuildings, and mature tree cavities.
+Anaqua Springs Ranch — This upscale acreage community often has issues with feral honey bee swarms.
+We regularly handle removals from barns, outbuildings, and old tree cavities.

-Boerne ISD campuses — Boerne High School, Champion High School, Boerne Middle School South, Boerne Middle School North, Voss Middle School, plus seven elementary schools.
-Eave-level paper wasp treatment and playground-adjacent yellowjacket work is recurring.
+Boerne ISD campuses — We're talking about Boerne High School, Champion High School, Boerne Middle School South, Boerne Middle School North, Voss Middle School, and seven elementary schools.
+I've seen paper wasps at the eaves, and we often get called to handle yellowjackets near playgrounds.
+These treatments happen regularly.

-Boerne City Park — Multi-use park on Cibolo Creek, adjacent to the Cibolo Nature Center, with frequent wasp and bee activity during warm months.
+Boerne City Park is a multi-use park located on Cibolo Creek, right next to the Cibolo Nature Center.
+I've noticed a lot of wasp and bee activity here, especially during the warmer months.

-Rural acreage north of town (toward Comfort, Bergheim, Sisterdale) — These properties get the full Hill Country pest workload: feral honey bee colonies in barns and outbuildings, yellowjacket nests in rock walls, paper wasps on every eave, tarantula hawks in summer, and scorpion activity year-round.
+Rural acreage north of town (toward Comfort, Bergheim, Sisterdale) — These areas see a lot of pest activity.
+I've come across feral honey bee colonies in barns and outbuildings, yellowjacket nests tucked into rock walls, and paper wasps hanging out on nearly every eave.
+In the summer, watch for tarantula hawks, and scorpions can be a year-round issue.

-Pest Trappers handles Boerne specifically — not "Boerne as part of a San Antonio route."
-Our techs know the Cibolo Creek watershed, the limestone-heavy construction of the historic district, and the custom-home architecture of the newer communities.
-We carry the right equipment for high aerial nests in mature Hill Country oak canopies, and we coordinate with landscape crews and HOAs where needed.
+Pest Trappers is all about Boerne.
+We're not just passing through on a San Antonio route.
+Our technicians understand the Cibolo Creek watershed, the unique limestone-heavy structures in the historic district, and the custom homes popping up in newer neighborhoods.
+We’ve got the right gear for tackling high aerial nests in those mature Hill Country oak canopies.
+Plus, we work with landscape crews and HOAs when necessary to get the job done right.

-Owner-operator Travis Lambert runs the company directly.
-Call 210-281-1064, email office@pesttrappers.com, or visit pesttrappers.com.
-Boerne residents get the same family-owned, licensed, insured service that Pest Trappers has provided across San Antonio for nearly a decade.
+Owner-operator Travis Lambert runs the show.
+You can reach us at 210-281-1064, email office@pesttrappers.com, or check out pesttrappers.com.
+Boerne residents can expect the same family-owned, licensed, and insured service we've been providing in San Antonio for almost ten years.

 - Boerne was originally named Tusculum after Cicero's villa in ancient Rome.
 The name came from a group of German Free Thinkers who admired classical Roman republicanism.
 It lasted less than three years before being renamed.